Jennifer Warnes (album)

 Jennifer Warnes is the fourth album by American singer/songwriter Jennifer Warnes, released in late 1976 as her inaugural Arista Records album.
-It was her first album to be credited as Jennifer Warnes, after being credited as simply "Jennifer" on her first three albums.
+It was her first album where she was credited by her full name, after being credited as simply "Jennifer" on her first three albums.
 The disc generated Warnes' first Billboard Hot 100 single "Right Time of the Night" which also ranked on the Billboard hit listings of C&W and Easy Listening tracks, with "Right Time..." reaching No. 1 on the latter.
 The second single, "I'm Dreaming" also reached the Easy Listening top ten.